JayVee-Digital-Labs/jvdl-design-system/README.md

 ## Contribution Guidelines

-We welcome contributions to the JVDL Design System!
 Please follow these guidelines to ensure a smooth process:

 ### Prerequisites